mr-ws22/website/_sources/code/code-overview.md

 You should be able to:

-- Get a data overview
+- Get a data overview and show the dataframe metadata
 - Rename columns
 - Change data types to numeric, category or ordinal (using loops)
 - Recode variables (e.g. from integers to likert scale)